 Additional components of the O&M facilities would include aboveground water storage tanks, signage, a flagpole, trash containers, and the SCADA system.
 The O&M buildings and components would be equipped with exterior lighting as approved by BLM.
 Minimal lighting would be used and would be directed downward and away from wildlife habitat.
-The O&M buildings would occupy approximately 0.37 acre of the Project area including area for the storage tanks and parking.
+The O&M buildings would occupy approximately 0.1 acres of the Project area including area for the storage tanks and parking (see Section 3.1.8 for acreage).